Generic selectors

 Manchester City

-A £300 million Etihad stadium renovation plan was recently approved for the North Stand.
-In the plans, a new hotel will be erected, a new state-of-the-art museum will be built, and a covered fan park that can hold around 3,000 people will also be included.
+A £300 million Etihad Stadium renovation plan is in the works and the plans centre around expansion work to the North Stand at one end of the stadium.
+As part of the plans, a new hotel will also be erected, while a new state-of-the-art museum and a covered fan zone outside the North Stand will also be created.

-Other additions to the stadium consist of 7,900 extra seating in the North Stand, with a ‘Sky Bar also included, connected with the newly built hotel.
+The plans also mean that the capacity of the Etihad Stadium will be increased as 7,900 seats are being added to the North Stand.
 Extra VIP areas and 450 premium seats are also going to be added to the expansion.
 This will increase the capacity at the Etihad Stadium to over 60,000.

 Portsmouth